 MSI Sleep Therapy Solutions

-MSI’s Sleep Therapy Solutions partnership is the success to DME & Respiratory Providers growth.
+MSI’s Sleep Therapy Solutions partnership is the success to HME & Respiratory Providers growth.
 MSI goal is to provide exceptional Customer Experience to our client to increase Sleep compliance.

-Our Respiratory Therapy Assistants (RTA) are well qualified with numerous years of experience to assure Sleep therapy set up success.
+Our Respiratory Therapist (RT) are well qualified with numerous years of experience to assure Sleep therapy set up is a success.

-Patient will be set up by an experienced and approved RTA who will go over the Physician order and plan of care, Equipment, Mask, Compliance, and answer any questions the patient may have.
+Sleep Apnea Patient will be set up by an experienced and approved Clinician who will go over the Physician order and plan of care, Equipment, Mask, Compliance, and answer any questions the patient may have.

-The technician will give out the prescribed mask if DAW or perform a best fit process to assure optimal success.
+The clinician will set up the prescribed mask if DAW or perform a best fit process to assure optimal success.
 Patient will self-fit interface with Trained Technician coaching, Manufacture fit tips resource material.

 What is PAP Therapy?